Fenchel-Young Estimators of Perturbed Utility Models: Solution Approach

 where $\lambda_n \in \mathbb{R}$ is the unique Lagrange multiplier (normalization constant) determined by solving the scalar root-finding equation:

 The numerical resolution of this equation is both well-posed and highly efficient.
-Since the mapping $\psi(\cdot)$ is strictly increasing (being the inverse derivative of a strictly convex function), the aggregate function $G(\lambda_n) = \sum_{j \in \mathcal{C}} \psi(V_{nj} - \lambda_n) - 1$ is strictly monotonically decreasing with respect to $\lambda_n$.
+Since the mapping $\psi(\cdot)$ is strictly increasing, the aggregate function $G(\lambda_n) = \sum_{j \in \mathcal{C}} \psi(V_{nj} - \lambda_n) - 1$ is strictly monotonically decreasing with respect to $\lambda_n$.
 This monotonicity guarantees the existence and uniqueness of the Lagrange multiplier, enabling the use of standard root-finding algorithms with guaranteed convergence.
-For instance, derivative-free methods such as the golden section search offer robust global convergence with a linear rate.
 More aggressively, if $\psi$ is differentiable, Newton's method can be employed to achieve a quadratic convergence rate, effectively doubling the digits of precision at every step and typically resolving $\lambda_n$ to machine tolerance within a few iterations.

 Consequently, since the inner forward problem is reduced to a low-cost scalar operation, the computational bottleneck associated with the nested optimization is effectively eliminated.
 By combining this rapid evaluation of choice probabilities with the analytical gradient derived in Eq.(\ref{eq:general_gradient}), we can solve the Fenchel--Young estimation problem using advanced gradient-based optimization algorithms that exploit the objective's smoothness and convexity.
 A quintessential example is Nesterov's Accelerated Gradient (NAG; \citealp{nesterov1983method}).
 Unlike standard gradient descent, NAG incorporates a momentum term to correct the search trajectory based on previous iterations.
 This modification allows the algorithm to achieve the theoretically optimal convergence rate of $\mathcal{O}(1/k^2)$ for smooth convex functions, ensuring that the global optimum is reached with significantly fewer gradient evaluations.